svolotin/ts-express-postgres/README.md

 * add logger middleware for express
 * add github actions workflow for CI/CD
 * add openapi / swagger api doc generator
+* adjust error handling little bit for http 404 and 400 series in general (with auth middleware)
+* if codebase grows, separate routers and repositories into a separate modules